onefoursix/streamsets-platform-sdk-examples/README.md

 ### - [dataops-get-job-metrics.py](dataops-get-job-metrics.py)

-This example retrieved metrics for a given Job.
+This example retrieves metrics for a given Job.

 Set the JOB_ID in the script and excecute it.
 Example output is: